visinf/cups/README.md

 ## Checkpoints

-<b>Checkpoints will be available within the next days!</b>

 We demonstrate that CUPS outperforms the recent state of the art (U2Seg) across multiple scene-centric benchmarks in panoptic quality.
-We provide our final checkpoint (after pseudo-label training and self-training) with 27 pseudo classes below.
+We provide our final checkpoint (after pseudo-label training and self-training) with 27 pseudo-classes below.
-In case, you would like to use different checkpoints feel free to reach out to us or open an issue.
+In case you would like to use different checkpoints, feel free to reach out to us or open an issue.

-**Table 1.** Comparing CUPS to the previous SOTA in unsupervised panotic segmentation using panoptic quality metric (PQ) in %.
+**Table 1.** Comparing CUPS to the previous SOTA in unsupervised panoptic segmentation using panoptic quality metric (PQ) in %.
 <table><tbody>
 <th valign="bottom">Method</th>
 <th valign="bottom">Checkpoint</th>